Glossary of Terms

 Valuer

 A valuer is a professional person whose role it is to determine the current market value of a property.
-Valuers are tertiary trained, and accredited by the Australian Property Institute (API).
+Valuers are tertiary trained and accredited by the Australian Property Institute (API).